Last Updated on July 14, 2021 by Evan Retallack

 Despite wood’s traditional popularity, it remains a comparatively weak material for freight logistics.
 Plastic shipping pallets are yielding, meaning they are unlikely to snap under pressure or sudden impact.
 Additionally, they do not wear or splinter like wood does, meaning they remain a sustainable and recyclable investment for your shipping business with endless re-use.

 Tighter regulations do not necessarily improve how wooden pallets work in your shipping operations.
-The risk of biosecurity contamination remains higher with wood regardless of treatment, they are more breakable than Eco Pallets' quality plastic options and new regulations don't prevent unsustainable deforestation for wood.
+The risk of biosecurity contamination remains higher with wood regardless of treatment, they are more breakable than our Eco Pallets Eco Pallet Range pallets, and new regulations don’t prevent unsustainable deforestation for wood.